 Exposure to heavy metals (eg, lead, bismuth) may cause gingivitis and a dark line at the gingival margin.

 Simple gingivitis first causes a deepening of the sulcus between the tooth and gingiva, followed by a band of red, inflamed gingiva along one or more teeth, with swelling of the interdental papillae and easily induced bleeding.
 Pain is usually absent.
 The inflammation may resolve, remain superficial for years, or occasionally progress to periodontitis.

 Pericoronitis is acute, painful inflammation of the gingival flap (operculum) over a partly erupted tooth, usually around mandibular 3rd molars (wisdom teeth).
 Infection is common, and an abscess or cellulitis may develop.
-Pericoronitis often recurs as food gets trapped beneath the flap.
+Pericoronitis often recurs as food gets trapped beneath the flap and may be exacerbated by trauma from an opposing maxillary 3rd molar.
 The gingival flap disappears when the tooth is fully erupted.
 Many wisdom teeth do not erupt and are termed impacted.